Antti Rauhala

 Yet, while machine learning is huge, it can be inaccessible for the average development team.
 Not every development team is armed with a data scientist.
 Even more, the traditional model training process is often prohibitively expensive.
 The image below depicts one way to frame a typical machine learning project.
 What the picture omits is, that the process can take weeks or months, it can cost tens or hundreds of thousands of euros to get through, and the results are not always what was expected.

-Few product teams can spare 'extra 50k€' to try a predictive feature that might improve the product.
-As a consequence most, maybe over 90%, of the value-adding predictive functionality is not financially feasible.
+Few product teams can spare an 'extra two months' to try a predictive feature that might improve the product.
+As a consequence most, maybe over 90%, of the value-adding predictive functionality is not feasible to even attempt.

 To truly understand the significance of the predictive database, let’s consider the following scenario.